Jared Cook

 Jared Alan Cook (born April 7, 1987) is an American former professional football player who was a tight end in the National Football League (NFL).
 He played college football for the South Carolina Gamecocks and was selected by the Tennessee Titans in the third round of the 2009 NFL draft.
-He also played for the St. Louis Rams, Green Bay Packers, Oakland Raiders, New Orleans Saints and Los Angeles Chargers.
+Cook also played for the St. Louis Rams, Green Bay Packers, Oakland Raiders, New Orleans Saints, and Los Angeles Chargers.

 Early life

 Cook attended North Gwinnett High School in Suwanee, Georgia.
 While there, he played wide receiver for the Bulldogs high school football team.

 College career

 Cook played college football at the University of South Carolina under head coach Steve Spurrier.
-During his career he started 15 of 36 games for the Gamecocks at tight end, finishing his career with 73 receptions for 1,107 yards and seven touchdowns.
+During his career, Cook started 15 of 36 games for the Gamecocks at tight end, recording 73 receptions for 1,107 yards and seven touchdowns.